bradleypeabody/MacNagios/README.md

 And you'll probably see stuff like "Error while getting URL..." - which you should be able to debug from there.

+### Does MacNagios report on hosts?

+No, MacNagios only reports on services and currently ignores host statuses.
+In all of the configurations I've seen this works out okay, and that's all I had time to code.
+Hopefully it works for you as well.

 ### Why do I have to edit a config file? - this is a Mac app!

 Well, this is sysadmin tool.
 If you don't know how to edit a config file, you very likely don't need this app.